top of page

 Costume Designer | Dawn Janow

-The running time is approximately 100 minutes with no intermission.
+The running time is approximately 1 hour 50 minutes including one 10-minute intermission.

 Synopsis